 Step 2: Add your background image or footage

-Add your image to the project by clicking the Upload button.
-You can also search for an image by tapping the image button.
+Add your image to the project by clicking the Upload button or opening the Media tab.
+You can also search for an image by tapping the Images button.

 If you're doing an image search, my technique is to add the words "background, art, texture, or design" along with a feeling, color, or event.
 For the footage below, I saw the bride's dress was a rosy, champagne color, so I searched for "rose sparkle art," and found a design that perfectly matched the original image.

 After you add your background content, you may notice your original footage has disappeared.
 No fear, it's only hidden behind the new layer.
 Click on the background image that's sitting on top of the canvas and then, on the right-side panel, scroll down and click the Send Backward button.
 This will push it back behind your primary footage.

 You can also set a solid color as your background.
 Try using the eyedropper tool to make your background match part of your footage.
 You'll see the eyedropper icon on the right-hand panel under the words Background Color.
 Hover your mouse over your footage to find a color you want to use, then click.
 In this example, I chose the blue from her dress.

 Adding background footage can make your piece pop.
 You want to make sure it's not so busy that it competes with the primary video.
 If it does, I have some tips below in step 3 to help soften things up.

 Step 3: Reframe and adjust your video and Background

 Now, you need to position your footage and background nicely in the frame.
 Drag the little circles in the corner of your footage to resize.
 On the right-side control panel, you can select the fill or lock ratio setting options to help you out.
 "Fill" will automatically adjust the dimensions to fit a specific space, whereas "Lock Ratio" will maintain the video's original size.
 As you click and slide the layers, you'll notice little red lines appear to show you when your piece is centered.